12 Foundation Supplements In This Alkalizing Bean

 - Vitamin B5* (Pantothenic Acid): 0.793mg

 How Lima Beans Help Your Bones

 Because of their excellent nutrient content, lima beans have a place in a pH-balanced, bone-healthy diet.
-In Bone Appétit, the companion cookbook to the Save Our Bones Program, there are many recipes containing these healthful legumes.
+In Bone Appétit, the companion cookbook to the Osteoporosis Reversal Program, there are many recipes containing these healthful legumes.
 Mouth-watering yet easy-to-prepare dishes such as hummus, chili, and quesadillas all feature limas.

 Lima beans’ exemplary calcium content earned them a place in Calcilicious, one of the bonuses included with Bone Appétit.
 Calcilicious offers calcium-rich, dairy-free recipes that you can add to your bone-healthy diet.

 The Save Our Bones philosophy is that what is good for your overall health is also good for your bones.
 After all, a balanced body environment is conducive to building and maintaining bone tissue.